Sepphod/CppND-Capstone-Snake-Game/README.md

 1. Clone this repo.
 2. Make a build directory in the top level directory: `mkdir build && cd build`
 3. Compile: `cmake .. && make`
-4. Adapt the deployed (configuration file)[https://github.com/Sepphod/CppND-Capstone-Snake-Game/blob/master/src/snake.cfg].
+4. Adapt the deployed (configuration file)[https://github.com/Sepphod/CppND-Capstone-Snake-Game/blob/master/src/snake.cfg] according your wishes.
 5. Run it: `./SnakeGame`../src/snake.cfg.
 If no config file is provided default values will be used.
 The default values can be found in (settings.h)[https://github.com/Sepphod/CppND-Capstone-Snake-Game/blob/master/src/settings.h]

 ## Configuration